frame-lang/frame-docs/getting_started/basics.rst

 Frame functions are normal, globally scoped callable subroutines.

 ..
 NOTE::
-    In v0.11 Frame only supports an single (and optional) `main()` function.
-This will be expanded to support multiple functions in v0.12.
+    In v0.20 Frame only supports a single (and optional) `main()` function.
+This will be expanded to support multiple functions in future versions.

 The main() Function
 ~~~~~~~~~~~~~~~~~~